 Academic Calendar & Final Exams

 NDSU operates on a semester system consisting of two standard 16-week fall and spring semesters, plus a final examination week.
-A 12-week summer semester is also offered.
-In all semesters, variable-length, short-session courses are available, and meet the same total contact (class) hours as in a standard semester.
+In all semesters, variable-length, short-session courses are available, and meet the same total contact (class) hours as the same course taught in a standard 16-week semester.
 See definition of an academic credit.

-The mid-term point of a standard semester is approximately 40 class days after the standard semester start.
-See mid-term grading.
+Mid-term of a standard semester is approximately 40 class days after the standard semester start.

 Summer Semester

-The 12-week summer semester is designed to provide coursework within various time intervals called sessions.
-Summer classes carry full academic credit because classes meet the same number of contact hours as the standard fall or spring semester.
-Students should refer to the Dates and Deadlines webpage on the One Stop website for session start and end dates, as well as the drop/add deadlines for the summer semester.
-For information on summer school, please refer to the summer session website.
+The 12-week summer semester is designed to provide coursework that is offered within various expedited time intervals called sessions.
+Summer classes carry full academic credit because classes meet the same number of contact hours as the standard fall or spring semester in these expedited sessions.
+Students should refer to the Dates and Deadlines webpage on the One Stop website for session start and end dates, as well as the drop/add deadlines for each session offered during the summer semester.

 Final Examinations